MicrosoftLearning/mslearn-ai-fundamentals/readme.md

-# Microsoft Azure AI Fundamentals Exercises
+# Get started with AI apps and agents in Azure

 This repository contains instructions and assets for hands-on exercises in the associated training modules on [Microsoft AI Skills Navigator](https://aiskillsnavigator.microsoft.com/explore/search/learningpath-c1207ab7fef2e855e1cebac091002b0b82d99a80c0b10d9bc1b34cdf25be7c5f).